oracle-livelabs/apex/apex-professional-hol22/8-create-pages/8-creating-pages.md

 ## Task 4: Modify the Task Details Pages

-Our Application has 3 Task Definitions -  Appointment Request, Invoice Request, and Feedback Request.
+Our Application has three Task Definitions -  Appointment Request, Invoice Request, and Feedback Request.
 For each of them, we have created a Task Details page.
 In this task, we will rename the Pages so that they appear more meaningful in the Application.

 1. In the **Doctors Appointment Made Easy!** application, navigate to **Shared Components** and select **Task Definitions**.